-Two Head Pupils are appointed in September.
+Two Head/Deputy Head Pupils are appointed in every September.
 Year 6 pupils can apply for the prestigious posts by letter.
-Pupils are then short listed and Head pupils and one Deputy Head pupil is interviewed by school council members.
+Pupils in Year can apply for monitor roles such as Playleaders, nursery lunchtime helpers, corridor monitors among other prestigious roles.